Medicare Advantage Vs Medigap (Medicare Supplement)

 - Medicare Advantage plans often include prescription drug coverage.

-- Advantage plans are not required to cover prescription drugs.
+- Advantage plans are not required to cover all prescription drugs – each plan has a list of covered prescriptions called a formulary.

-- Medicare Supplement plans fill in the coverage gaps of Original Medicare, which does not cover prescription drugs.
+- Medicare Supplement plans fill in the coverage gaps of only Original Medicare, which does not cover prescription drugs.
+You will need to add on standalone prescription drug coverage.

 Frequently Asked Questions